 - Difficulty swallowing due to soreness or swelling in your throat

-These effects are usually temporary and will gradually go back to normal when the treatment ends.
+These effects may be temporary and will gradually go back to normal after a few months when the treatment ends.
+But for some people the effects may be permanent.
 There are things you can do to help keep your weight up though.

 It's important to keep up a healthy diet but don't worry too much if you can't eat a lot during the treatment period.
 Your doctor, specialist nurse or dietician can prescribe nutritional supplements, such as high calorie drinks, to keep up your calories until your mouth feels better.
 Remember to drink plenty of other fluids too.